tohxuewang99/DevSecOps/README.md

 ![Add into tools to install and use latest](Images/image-6.png)

 # Update jenkinsfile to test the OWASP dependency check step, change all format to only 2 .xml and .html

+# Download either the .xml or .html report and create a suppression.xml file to prevent any false positive security vulnerabilities found in the depedencies